gumaerc-testorg/9.46-fall-2017/content/pages/assignments.md

 Proposal
 --------

 Choose a question (from the list above, or propose your own).
-Select 6-9 papers from the list of papers in [Readings]({{< baseurl >}}/pages/readings), and for each one, in one sentence say how you expect that paper to be relevant to your question.
+Select 6-9 papers from the list of papers in {{< resource_link 472c6e0e-5581-d52e-ce8a-a06382cce741 "Readings" >}}, and for each one, in one sentence say how you expect that paper to be relevant to your question.

 Draft 1 and Additional Reading Proposal
 ---------------------------------------